WandaVision episode 8 recap: Marvel show dives into Wanda's painful past

 WandaVision's sitcom formula spiraled into beautiful chaos Friday, as episode 8 of the Marvel Cinematic Universe show landed on Disney Plus.
-Turns out the witch Agatha Harkness (Kathryn Hahn) was responsible for pretty much all the weirdness we've seen so far, and she's got Wanda Maximoff (Elizabeth Olsen) trapped in her ludicrously creepy basement.
+Turns out the witch Agatha Harkness (Kathryn Hahn) was behind pretty much all the weirdness so far, and she's got Wanda Maximoff (Elizabeth Olsen) trapped in her ludicrously creepy basement.

 Outside the house, newly superpowered SWORD agent Monica Rambeau (Teyonah Parris) was confronted by Pietro Maximoff (Evan Peters), who's seemingly been under Agatha's control since arriving from the X-Men universe.
 Also, astrophysicist Darcy Lewis (Kat Dennings) filled in Wanda's husband, Vision (Paul Bettany), on the past he'd forgotten, and he's on his way home.